 11-1-13: COMPLIANCE REQUIRED:

-A. It shall be unlawful for any person to subdivide any tract or parcel of land which is located wholly or in part in the town except in compliance with this title.
+It shall be unlawful for any person to subdivide any tract or parcel of land which is located wholly or in part in the Town except in compliance with this title.
 No final plat of any subdivision shall be recorded until it has been submitted and approved as herein.
-A plat shall not be approved if such plat is in conflict with any provision of the master street plan, land use ordinance, this title, or any other state law or town ordinance.
+A plat shall not be approved if such plat is in conflict with any provision of the master street plan, land use ordinance, this title, or any other state law or Town ordinance.

-B. Land shall not be transferred, sold, or offered for sale, nor shall a building permit be issued for a structure thereon, until a final plat or drawing of a subdivision shall have been recorded in accordance with this title and any applicable provisions of state law, and until the improvements required in connection with the subdivision have been completed as provided herein.
+Land shall not be transferred, sold, or offered for sale, nor shall a building permit be issued for a structure thereon, until a final plat or drawing of a subdivision shall have been recorded in accordance with this title and any applicable provisions of state law, and until the improvements required in connection with the subdivision have been completed as provided herein.
 Building permits shall not be issued without written approval of all public agencies involved.
 No building depending on public water, sewer, energy facilities, and street or fire protection shall be permitted to be occupied until such facilities are fully provided and operational.

-C. All lots, plots or tracts of land located within a subdivision shall be subject to this title whether the tract is owned by the subdivider or a subsequent purchaser, transferee, devisee, or contract purchaser of the land or any other person.
+All lots, plots or tracts of land located within a subdivision shall be subject to this title whether the tract is owned by the subdivider or a subsequent purchaser, transferee, devisee, or contract purchaser of the land or any other person.

-D. Except as otherwise provided, it shall be unlawful for any person to receive a Certificate of Occupancy for a lot within a subdivision until water, sewer, storm drainage and all other required underground utilities within the subdivision are installed, inspected and approved by the town, all curb and gutter is installed, and all streets in the subdivision are paved.
+Except as otherwise provided, it shall be unlawful for any person to receive a Certificate of Occupancy for a lot within a subdivision until water, sewer, storm drainage and all other required underground utilities within the subdivision are installed, inspected and approved by the Town, all curb and gutter is installed, and all streets in the subdivision are paved.

-E. It shall be the responsibility of the subdivider to allow no human occupancy until all necessary utilities are installed and basic improvements are adequate to render the subdivision habitable which improvements shall include paved streets.
+It shall be the responsibility of the subdivider to allow no human occupancy until all necessary utilities are installed and basic improvements are adequate to render the subdivision habitable which improvements shall include paved streets that are capable of supporting emergency vehicles.
 It shall be unlawful for any subdivider to sell any portion of an approved subdivision until the prospective buyer or builder has been advised that occupancy will not be permitted until all required improvements are completed.
 (Ord.
 22-06, 8-16-2022)

 11-1-14: REQUIRED CERTIFICATES, PERMITS AND REVIEWS:

-A. Application: Applications for each of the separate stages of subdivision approval (preliminary plat, and final plat) shall be made to the Planning Commission.
+Application: Applications for each of the separate stages of subdivision approval (preliminary plat, and final plat) shall be made to the Planning Commission.
 Applications shall be made on the respective forms provided and shall be accompanied by the proper fee and the documents and information required by this chapter.

-B. Approval: Action on that application for a stage of a subdivision approval shall be completed in a timely manner after the date of submittal of all required information and items to the Planning Commission.
+Approval: Action on that application for a stage of a subdivision approval shall be completed in a timely manner after the date of submittal of all required information and items to the Planning Commission.
 (Ord.
 22-06, 8-16-2022)

 11-1-15: FEES:

 Any and all persons requesting approval on a subdivision preliminary plat, final plat, and plans and specifications for the construction of improvements shall first have paid all fees according to the most current prevailing fee schedule adopted by resolution of the Clarkston Town Council.
-Said fee schedule is an office checking and field engineering fee to be payable to the town at the time of each of the above-named submittals.
+Said fee schedule is an office checking and field engineering fee to be payable to the Town at the time of each of the above-named submittals.